PietroMelzi/travel-agent/README.md

 # Travel Agent

 A travel assistant that helps with flights, hotels, cost of living, and more.
+Unlike off-the-shelf LLMs, it provides exact prices and specific travel dates in its responses.

 ## Try it